DomenicoBarb/regex-tutorial/README.md

 # Regex Tutorial

 ## Description
-Describing what and how Regular Expression is and works.
+Describing what and how Regular Expression are and how it works.

 ## User Story
 ```